Tim Willinger group - Studying Mucosal Immunity and Inflammation In Vivo

 Tim Willinger lab, Twitter

-Natalie has been working at Karolinska Institutet/Karolinska Sjukhuset for several years.
+Natalie Sleiers has been working at Karolinska Institutet and the Karolinska University Hospital for several years.
 She likes to spend her spare time either in the stable or the gym.
-She also loves to watch movies, another big hobby of her.
+Another hobby that she loves, is watching movies.

 Previous group members